ceaucari/apollo-client-react/README.md

-TODO:
+### TODO:
-create a real README
+- create a real README
+- write documentation
-Admin routes
+- Admin routes
-Style Users page
+- Add actions to Users page for admins
-Style Profile page
+- Style Profile page
-User fields
+- User fields
-upload image
+- upload image
-Update users
+- Update users
-Delete user
+- Delete user
-Delete message
+- Delete message
-Tests
+- Tests
-Make navbar responsive
+- Make navbar responsive

-Store subscription in cache to make it persistent if you navigate back to the page
+- Store subscription in cache to make it persistent if you navigate back to the page
+- add email recovery
+- add email notification on new account created